 According to the Housing and Community Development AFFH Guidance Memo, "segregation is a continuum, with polarity between race, poverty, and affluence, which can be a direct product of the same policies and practices".
 Therefore, both sides of the continuum must be examined.
-While HCD does not have a standard definition for RCAAs, looking at the percentage of the White population and median household income can provide a good indicator for areas of affluence.
+4 While HCD does not have a standard definition for RCAAs, looking at the percentage of the White population and median household income can provide a good indicator for areas of affluence.

-Table B-3 looks at the median household incomes of white residents in Sierra Madre as well as the County as a whole.
-As can be seen, the percentage of white residents in Sierra Madre is higher than the County, as is the median income.
-However, as shown, the median income among whites and the Sierra Madre population as a whole is essentially the same.
-This is different than the disparity between median incomes among whites and all households Countywide, where whites on average earn 30% more than the overall County median income.
-The group with the highest median income in the city is the Asian population (\$105,658).
+Table B-3 presents the median household incomes of White residents in Sierra Madre as well as the County as a whole.
+As can be seen, the percentage of White residents in Sierra Madre is higher than the County, as is the median income both as a whole and just among Whites.
+However, as shown, the median income among Whites (\$96,347) and the Sierra Madre population as a whole (\$96,630) is essentially the same.
+This is different than the disparity between median incomes among Whites and all households Countywide, where Whites on average earn 30% more than the overall County median income.
+The group with the highest median income in Sierra Madre is the Asian population (\$105,658), and the lowest is Hispanic (\$85,139).
 However, it is important to note that the area of Sierra Madre north of Grandview Avenue has a median income level of greater than \$125,000.
-The block groups south of Grandview ranges from approximately \$70,000 up to approximately \$97,000.
-Similar to the poverty level and low and moderate income households, the median income distribution in Sierra Madre is similar to other jurisdictions in the northern San Gabriel Valley area.
+The block groups south of Grandview range from approximately \$70,000 up to approximately \$97,000.
+Similar to the poverty level and low and moderate income households, the median income distribution in

-&lt;sup>4 California Department of Housing and Community Development, Affirmatively Furthering Fair Housing: Guidance for All Public Entities and for Housing Elements, April 2021 Update.
+4California Department of Housing and Community Development, Affirmatively Furthering Fair Housing: Guidance for All Public Entities and for Housing Elements, April 2021 Update.